target/woozie/README.md

 but is not limited to:
 * functions for adding xml snippets into a workflow.xml file
 * functions for validating xml workflows
+* functions for extracting variable lists from different types of Hadoop/Ooozie files

 Note: This is work in progress and my first ever attempt at writing emacs lisp code, so be kind and patient as we learn and the code evolves.

+# Running Unit Tests

+To run unit tests for this code: `emacs --script ooziefuncstest.el`

 # Installation